slyg/stellar-tinkering/multisig-transaction/README.md

 > NB:
 >
-> - At this stage, the transaction is not submitted to the network, as it would be invalid (not signed by all signees).
+> - At this stage, the transaction is not submitted to the network, as it would be invalid (not signed by all signers).
-> - The objective of saving the transaction as a file illustrates a real usecase where signees are not co-located and may act in different times.
+> - The objective of saving the transaction as a file illustrates a real usecase where signers are not co-located and may act in different times and on different devices.

 ### 5. Account B signs and submits the payment transaction